 Newly acquired wholly owned properties are initially valued at cost, which is expected to represent fair value at that time.
 Generally, acquisition costs and expenses are initially capitalized and reflected as a component of cost.
 Subsequently, the valuation process will result in an adjustment to the carrying value of the property whereby the transaction costs will be removed from the carrying value and be reflected in unrealized appreciation/ depreciation from real estate.
 Each property is valued within the first two full months after acquisition and no less than quarterly thereafter.
 Development assets, if any, are valued at cost plus capital expenditures and join the quarterly appraisal cycle during the development stage as determined by the independent valuation advisor, but no later than completion.
-Acquisition costs and expenses incurred in connection with the acquisition of multiple wholly owned properties that are not directly related to any single wholly owned properties purchased as a portfolio or held in a joint venture that acquires properties over time may be valued as a single asset.
+Acquisition costs and expenses incurred in connection with the acquisition of multiple wholly owned properties that are not directly related to any single wholly owned property generally are allocated among the applicable wholly owned properties pro rata based on relative values.
+Properties purchased as a portfolio or held in a joint venture that acquires properties over time may be valued as a single asset.